RuilongWang1215/ML-uv-theory/README.md

 ## Training

-The main training script is `main.py`, where you can select different algorithms and configure training parameters, such as iteration, train_test_split ratio.
+The main training script is `main.py`, where you can select different algorithms and configure training parameters, such as iteration, train_test_split ratio, data used, training framework (standard or step-wise), and the number of trainings.
+After each training, `restriction.py` is used to check if the result fulfills the requirements, if no, the algorithm will repeat the training until all the requirements are fulfilled.
+You can adjust the restriction depending on your case.

 - **Algorithm Details**:
   - **PySR**: The settings for the PySR symbolic regression algorithm can be found in `SR_PYSR.py`.